 Taiwan Compensation Laws

-Taiwan increased its minimum wage from 22,000 NTD per month to 23,100 NTD per month starting on January 1, 2019.
-This act also increased the hourly minimum wage from 140 NTD to 150 NTD.
+Taiwan increased its minimum wage to 24,000 NTD per month starting on January 1, 2021.
+This act also increased the hourly minimum wage to 160 NTD.

 Taiwan has strict overtime compensation laws.
 Employees who are eligible for overtime should receive 133% of their regular pay rate for the first two hours of overtime they work on a workday.
 The second two hours are paid at a rate of 166%.
 The laws also stipulate additional regulations if an employee works overtime on a rest day or national holiday.
 Employers typically require employees to request prior approval from management before working overtime since unpaid overtime wages can make a difference in an employee’s termination.